chainloaded/chainloaded/README.md

 I'm an InfoSec student from Germany with a passion for OS and firmware security architecture, reverse engineering, offensive security and malware research.
 Projects and fields I have previously spent time with include:

 ### Programming
--🟢 Building secure system-level software in C for the Windows OS (for both user mode and kernel mode)
+-🟢 Building secure system-level software in C for the Windows OS (user mode & kernel mode)
 -🟢 Building boot applications in C for the Unified Extensible Firmware Interface (UEFI)
--🟢 Creating anti-reverse-engineering systems using Code-Virtualization concepts
+-🟢 Creating anti-reverse-engineering systems using code-virtualization concepts
 -🟢 Building web frontends using HTML, CSS, and JavaScript (including various third-party libraries)
 -🟢 Building secure web backends using PHP and MySQL
 -🟢 Building automation software in various programming languages such as Java and Python